-Driving through fog is bad enough, but what if temporary foggy afternoon becomes your new eyesight?
+Driving through fog is bad enough, but what if a temporary foggy afternoon becomes your new normal eyesight?

 According to the Prevent Blindness Vision Problems in the U.S. report, more than 22.3 million Americans have cataracts.(1)

 June is Cataract Awareness Month, and this week we decided to cover the leading cause of blindness in the United States - age-related macular degeneration.

 Cataracts are an age-associated diagnosis, and people around the age of 40 can have the disease, but it's usually at 60 years and older when it can impact your day-to-day life.

 Like mental health, eye health is essential to your wellbeing.
 If your vision becomes impacted, it can lead to dire consequences.
 Read below to find out how you can keep an eye out for cataracts (ha!) and how you can raise awareness.